-Step 1: Make a coarse grid run
+Step 1: Make a coarse grid run.

-This is no different than any of the single domain WRF run as described above.
+This is no different than any of the single-domain WRF runs, as described above.

-Step 2: Make a temporary fine grid initial condition file
+Step 2: Make a fine-grid initial condition file.

 The purpose of this step is to ingest higher resolution terrestrial fields and corresponding land-water masked soil fields.